think2times/Fastrack/Doing/owd/January.md

     - the flower bud is blossoming
     - my Swan Lake picture was delivered to my office
     - this morning's sun doesn't shine directly into my eyes, so I needn't to draw the curtain
+    - the birthday cake for mom was very delicious
+    - played cards with mom and my little brother is enjoyable